rektide/streamflow-wiki/Getting-Started.md

 Follow the steps below to build a new StreamFlow distribution from source and install it on your local desktop or server.
-If you already have a precompiled StreamFlow .tar.gz or .zip distribution, you can skip straight to the [Installation](#installation) step.
+If you already have a precompiled StreamFlow .tar.gz or .zip distribution, you can skip ahead to the [Installation](#installation) step.

 ## System Requirements

-## Build the Code
+## Building the Code

-## Install the Server
+## Installing the Server

-## Start the Server
+## Starting the Server

-## Configure Logstash (optional)
+## Configuring Logstash (optional)